6 Best German Grammar Books for Effective Offline Learning

 - Fluency level indicator: Most books will indicate in some way what levels they’re targeting.
 Do some self-reflection and figure out your current German level, then pick out a book that matches where you are.

 - In-depth explanations and demonstrative examples: Explanations help us to digest the information we’ve been given about a grammar topic.
 And examples are the application of the grammar topic, so it’s critical that the examples show the student the direct relation between the grammar concept and the practical use of it.
-The more linear the examples can be, the better.
-If your book is just a table of incomprehensible charts, consider looking elsewhere.

 - Practice exercises: Exercises are where we truly demonstrate whether or not we understood the grammar lesson.
 It’s also a way for our brains to process and apply the knowledge we’ve gained in order to ingrain it into our memory.
-An answer key is useful to check answers only—no peeking!

 - Complete vocabulary lists: The majority of mastering a language comes in building a strong and varied vocabulary.
 The more words you can learn and apply in your own reading, writing and speaking, the better your German will get.

 - Multimedia components: Supplementing traditional book study with multimedia components such as CDs, DVDs and even online counterparts can be a great way to round out your German grammar skills.
-Plus, you’ll get to manipulate the language in a new way that could be more enjoyable.

 Top German Grammar Books for Your Home Library